 The California Environmental Laboratory Accreditation Program (ELAP) has certified soil testing labs.
-To find a list of California ELAP certified labs visit: bit.ly/ELAP-locations
+To find a list of California ELAP certified labs visit: bit.ly/ELAP-locations.
+If you are not in California, contact your county health department for guidance.

-The California Department of Public Health (CDPH) has more information on testing your home for lead at: bit.lv/CDPH-lead
+The California Department of Public Health (CDPH) has more information on testing your home for lead at: bit.ly/CDPH-lead